By Alexa Chipman May 7, 2017

 Chardonnay, Sonoma County Reserve

-From four local vineyards, it has the smell of an ocean breeze and wonderful lingering aftertaste of refreshing peach.
+From four local vineyards, it has the smell of an ocean breeze and wonderful lingering aftertaste of refreshing peaches and cream.

 Chardonnay, Le Seul (The Star)